jbcrail/jbcrail.github.com/about.md

 Even with an aptitude for technical topics, I've found many textbooks and papers difficult-to-read, so I strive to articulate these topics to a broad audience.

 Have questions, suggestions, or job opportunities?
-Feel free to [ask me on Twitter](https://twitter.com/jbcrail).
+Feel free to contact me on [Twitter](https://twitter.com/jbcrail) or by email (jbcrail at gmail com).

 Thanks for reading!